Clubland (brand): Clubland Live tours

-Clubland Live 2

-A second tour followed in November and December 2008, this time with Scooter headlined headlining and acts including September, Kate Ryan, Darren Styles, Ultrabeat, Flip & Fill and Karen Parry.
+A second tour followed in November and December 2008, this time with Scooter headlining and acts including September, Kate Ryan, Darren Styles, Ultrabeat, Flip & Fill and Karen Parry.

-Clubland Live 3

 In July 2009, Clubland's website revealed the dates for Clubland Live 3 with Cascada headlining the show.
-Other performers include Agnes Carlsson (aka Agnes), N-Dubz, Darren Styles, Ultrabeat and Flip & Fill.
-The shows started on 26 Nov. at the Glasgow SECC Arena and ended on 6 December at The National Indoor Arena, Birmingham.
+Other performers included Agnes Carlsson (a.k.a.
+Agnes), N-Dubz, Darren Styles, Ultrabeat and Flip & Fill.
+The shows started on 26 November at the Glasgow SECC Arena and ended on 6 December at the National Indoor Arena, Birmingham.